fscbco/topnews/README.md

 # Notes from Jeffrey Martinez

 Installed the Tailwind CSS Gem for design, there are some files that are automatically created.
+Here are the versions being used for the application.

+Ruby version 3.1.4 & Node version 20.5.0.

 TO RUN THE APPLICATION MAKE SURE TO RUN THIS COMMAND: